KoinX - Crypto taxes simplified | Product Hunt

 Be attentive to the first and last characters of the address.
 These are like the bookends that hold the rest in place.
 A tiny slip can lead to a completely different destination.

-4. Use QR codes when possible:
+4. Use QR Codes When Possible

 QR codes are like digital shortcuts.
 If someone provides a QR code for the address, scanning it can reduce the chances of manual errors.

-5. Confirm network compatibility:
+5. Confirm Network Compatibility

 Different cryptocurrencies operate on different networks (like different highways for different cars).
 Ensure the network you’re sending your crypto on matches the one it’s supposed to use.